MIST: Mutual Information Estimation Via Supervised Training: Experiments

+We conduct a controlled study by training models on only the subset of $M_{\text{train}}$ with $D < 16$ and $n < 300$, then evaluating on the full test set $\mathcal{M}_{\text{test-extended}}$ which includes unseen higher dimensions ($D>16)$, unseen larger sample sizes ($n >300$), and unseen new BMI distributions (OoMD).
+Figure~\ref{fig:limited_heatmap} presents loss heatmaps for in-distribution (IMD) and out-of-distribution (OoMD) test sets.
 We find that our estimators generalize well to new dimensions and sample sizes for distributions that are in the training meta-distribution (IMD heatmap).
-Similarly, we find that our models generalize well to new distributions when the data dimensionality is similar to that during training (OoMD heatmap, left half).
+Similarly, we find that MIST models generalize well to new distributions when the data dimensionality is similar to that during training (OoMD heatmap, left half).
 However, they struggle to generalize to unseen distributions when the data also has higher dimensionality than any seen during training (OoMD heatmap, right half).
+To help assess when MIST predictions are reliable, we introduce a simple approach to estimate how far a test dataset lies from the meta-training distribution.
+An overview is given in Section \ref{sec:limitations} and full details are provided in Appendix~\ref{app:ood_mist}.